FreymundDeveloper/Email-Subscriber/Readme.md

 # Email-Subscriber

 Email-Subscriber is a simple application that registers an email in a database.
-The application is linked to a response algorithm (similar to the idea of ​​a “subscribe newsletter”), developed with the nodemail library.
+The application is linked to a response algorithm (similar to the idea of ​​a “subscribe newsletter”), developed with the nodemailer library.

 **Obs**: Due to the need to connect to a paid server/platform, the nodemailer algorithm is disabled.
-To reactivate it, simply uncomment the code snippet in "backend\src\controller\controller.ts".
+To reactivate it, simply uncomment the code snippet in "./backend/src/controller/controller.ts".

 Some technologies used: